 - Keyword-rich meta descriptions and page titles

 - Regularly updating content

 - Adding alt tags to images

-Taking time to get your SEO right will reward you with a higher Google ranking, raising your online presence and therefore increasing organic traffic to your recruitment website.
+Taking time to get your SEO right will reward you with a higher Google ranking, raising your online presence and increasing organic traffic to your recruitment website.

 Starting a blog may seem daunting but write about what you know and what you think candidates and clients might find interesting and you’ll find it comes more naturally (plus read our tips on how to start a blog on your recruitment website!).

 Focusing on regular, good quality content should keep your visitors coming back to your website and can help to establish you as an authority in your industry.
 Keyword-optimised blogs can also boost your SEO and can be repurposed for social media, providing you with even more exposure.